herereadthis/timballisto/polymorphism/README.md

 * If you want to see if an object is a duck, then try using the `quack()` method and provide appropriate error handling
 * Check for type only when necessary
 * The equivalent in Python is you are not supposed to make your code too reliant on an object's type, but see whether it has the interface you need
+* In other words, we shouldn't have to care about the nature of the object.
+We just have to know whether it's able to do what we need (e.g. interested in the interface)
   * "interface" is the bunch of attributes and methods of an object that provide a certain behavior
 * The advantage of emphasizing interfaces over specific types, code is more flexible by allowing polymorphic substitution